AIG teams with IBM to use blockchain for 'smart' insurance policy

-Insurer American International Group Inc (AIG.N) has partnered with International Business Machines Corp (IBM.N) to develop a "smart" insurance policy that uses blockchain to manage complex international coverage, the companies said on Wednesday.
+Insurer American International Group Inc has partnered with International Business Machines Corp to develop a "smart" insurance policy that uses blockchain to manage complex international coverage, the companies said on Wednesday.

 AIG and IBM completed a pilot of a so-called "smart contract" multi-national policy for Standard Chartered Bank PLC which the companies said is the first of its kind using blockchain's digital ledger technology.